axivo/slip39-dotmap/README.md

 ### Visual Example

-The [diagram](https://raw.githubusercontent.com/axivo/slip39-dotmap/refs/heads/main/keytag-demo.svg) shows how SLIP39 words are encoded on the KeyTag hardware device.
+The [diagram](https://raw.githubusercontent.com/axivo/slip39-dotmap/refs/heads/main/diagram.svg) shows how SLIP39 words are encoded on the KeyTag hardware device.
 Each numbered row corresponds to a word in your mnemonic phrase, with dots representing the 12-bit binary encoding.
 The `*` row can be used for optional passphrases, using the same encoding method.

 ## Offline Word Recovery

-For maximum security, retrieve SLIP39 words from your KeyTag using only offline methods.
+For maximum security, retrieve SLIP39 words from your KeyTag **using only offline methods**.
 Never enter actual seed patterns into electronic devices (e.g., computer, mobile phone, tablet), use air-gapped calculators or manual methods only.

 ### Method 1: Scientific Calculator (Recommended)